Modelling multiwavelength afterglows of the VHE-GRB population: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the National Research Foundation (NRF) of South Africa through a BRICS Multilateral Grant with number 150504.
+{We thank Marc Klinger and Lauren Rhodes for useful comments.} This research was supported by the National Research Foundation (NRF) of South Africa through a BRICS Multilateral Grant with number 150504.
 This work was also supported by the NRF of South Africa through a Postdoctoral Fellowship Grant with number 2205056709.